Optum/dce/docs/terraform.md

 ## Deploying DCE with Terraform

-The AWS infrastructure for your DCE master account is defined as a Terraform module within the [github.com/Optum/dce](https://github.com/Optum/dce) repo.
+The AWS infrastructure for the DCE master account is defined as a Terraform module within the [github.com/Optum/dce](https://github.com/Optum/dce) repo.
 This infrastructure may be deployed using the [Terraform CLI](https://www.terraform.io/docs/commands/index.html):

 ```
 cd modules